-Should kids be involved in protests?
-Parents need to consider age, consent and understanding

-A child psychologist is recommending parents take caution when involving their kids in ongoing teacher pay protests.
+New offer for primary and intermediate school principals promises pay parity

+The Ministry of Education has proposed a settlement date of 26 August if members vote to accept the offer.

-The advice comes after the principals' and teachers' union, NZ Educational Institute (NZEI), called for a day of action today.
+The announcement comes as schools across the country observed a union organised national day of support for principals.

-An NZEI newsletter, obtained by the Herald, called for the event to be advertised in school newsletters "so parents and children can join in with wearing green and demonstrating their support if they want to".
+NZEI called for a day of action late last month, and called for the event to be advertised in school newsletters "so parents and children can join in with wearing green and demonstrating their support if they want to".

+Plans for today's event included parents and children wearing green, activities and visual actions at schools, shared green-themed morning teas and talks about the issues.

 However, Psychologist Sara Chatwin said a child's age, understanding, parental consent, and the appropriateness of the issue should be taken into account before young children get involved in political movements.